 But while expansion is the goal, Bob says, their customers may not realize they can get Jittery Joe’s coffee delivered right to their door no matter where they are.
 The team even introduced an online monthly subscription service to reach their audience as they graduate and move on from Athens.
 Because they can’t physically be where the audience is all the time, the team has to get resourceful.

-1. Work from a master list.
+1. Work from a primary list.

-When it comes to how they’re working to get a more clear understanding of their audience, Michael says everything starts and ends with the team’s master subscriber list (which got a boost from custom signup forms).
+When it comes to how they’re working to get a more clear understanding of their audience, Michael says everything starts and ends with the team’s primary subscriber list (which got a boost from custom signup forms).
 They then segment their list by applying tags to their contacts to keep them organized.
 The tags are labels tied to contacts’ interests such as high-level roast releases, the monthly subscription program, or fans of bands tied to their Coffee Music Series.

 “We have tagged segments that are based on specific product interests,” Michael says.
 “These tagged segments allow us to re-engage these customers based on their interests with reminders and promotions aimed specifically towards their tastes.”